Excellence in Education

 Teachers hold all students to high standards of mastery while being personally encouraging.
 Obstacles such as time and place are removed.

 Students are encouraged to be in charge of their education by setting their own schedules, delving deeper into topics of interest, and practicing self-advocacy in various ways.
 Our lesson assignments are designed to give students opportunities for creativity and independence.

-Each student is in charge of his or her own important tasks, such as submitting a request for final grade at the completion of a course.
-Students also schedule their own time to work towards their own goals.
+Each student is in charge of his or her own important tasks, such as submitting a request for a final grade at the completion of a course.
+Students also schedule their own time to work towards their personal goals.

-Our graduates report having the skills and confidence to excel in college, career and life.
+Whitmore School graduates report having the skills and confidence to excel in college, career, and life!